 Infant mortality, maternal mortality, and life expectancy were worse in Canada than in the U.S. before the introduction of medicare.
 Canada’s infant mortality rate is now only 70% of that in the U.S., while American women are almost twice as likely to die during childbirth as their Canadian counterparts.
 The average Canadian now lives two years longer than the average American.
 Not a bad track record for a system that is supposedly “unable to provide efficient health care”.

 Rather than advocating the destruction of Canada’s public health care system, critics like Dr. Hewlett should be speaking out against the Harris government’s strategy of running the system into the ground by mismanagement and underfunding.

-I am writing to the CRTC to express my opposition to the proposal by Crossroads Television Systems to extend its programming across Canada.
+I wrote to the CRTC, the public agency which regulates broadcasting in Canada, to express my opposition to the proposal by Crossroads Television Systems to extend its programming across Canada.

 I believe that broadcast licenses for stations affiliated with particular religious denominations are in contravention of the principles of democratic pluralism which most Canadians value highly, and more particularly, in contravention of the principles which have governed access to the public airwaves.

 A democratic, pluralistic society is possible only if there exists the opportunity for on-going dialogue and debate among the many different points of view existing in society.
 Such dialogue is already limited by the existing concentration of media ownership in a relatively few corporate hands.